 85 | 8 hours |

-Hearing tests for adults We provide a hearing screening test, which is a basic test of hearing levels.
+We provide a hearing screening test for workplace requirements, which is a basic test of hearing levels (hearing tests for adults).
 The test results will be explained to the employee, and a report sent to the employer, with a copy provided for the employee.

 A noise induced hearing loss is the most common cause of tinnitus (noises heard in the ears).

 For employees with normal hearing, there is a variety of hearing protection available in the form of ear plugs or ear muffs.
 They vary in the amount of protection provided, which should be matched to the noise dose in the workplace.
 Ear plugs need to fit correctly to be effective.
-We provide a range of custom made ear plugs to fit the unique shape of each person’s ear.
-These include solid silicon rubber plugs, or silicon “flat attenuation”plugs.
+Our clinic provides a range of custom made ear plugs to fit the unique shape of each person’s ear.
+These include solid silicon rubber plugs, or silicon “flat attenuation” plugs.

 If the noise hazard is moderate (up to 100 to 105 dB leq 8), we can provide “flat attenuation” hearing protection in the form of a custom moulded earplug with an acoustic filter.
-They are designed to be worn all day and provide a baseline level of protection, with additional protection from ear muffs required for periods of exposure to higher noise levels.
+They are designed to be worn all day and provide a baseline level of protection.
+Additional protection from ear muffs can be added as required when exposed to higher noise levels.
 They allow easier communication once in place compared to solid earplugs, are easy to fit correctly, have a long life and are very comfortable to wear.

 For employees with a hearing loss, there are safety issues in the workplace to consider.
-The use of conventional ear muffs and solid ear plugs will distort high frequency sounds, leading to reduced understanding of speech and reduced awareness of high frequency warning signals.
+The use of conventional ear muffs and solid ear plugs will result in reduced understanding of speech and reduced awareness of warning signals.
 Depending on the total noise dose the employee is experiencing, either active noise reduction (ANR) ear muffs or flat attenuation custom ear plugs are recommended.

-Hearing protection supply companies, listed in the telephone directory under “Safety Equipment and Accessories”, have a range of ear muffs fitted with active noise reduction (ANR) electronics.
+Hearing protection supply companies have a range of ear muffs fitted with active noise reduction (ANR) electronics.
 These are designed to electronically amplify certain sounds, such as voices and warning signals, in a noisy environment.
 However, they are heavier and cost significantly more than conventional ear muffs.

 An Ear, Nose and Throat Specialist opinion is needed to determine the percentage of a hearing loss that is related to noise damage.
 Deductions can also made if part of the hearing loss is caused by conditions other than noise exposure.